Suggested Searches

 Does the government always retain march-in rights?

 Yes, if the Bayh-Dole Act applies, as these rights are statutorily granted pursuant to this act (35 U.S.C. § 203).
-However, NASA knows of no instances within the over 38-year old history of the Bayh-Dole Act when these march-in rights were ever exercised by any Federal Agency.
+However, NASA knows of no instances, within the over 38-year-old history of the Bayh-Dole Act, when these march-in rights were ever exercised by any federal agency.

 Private Astronaut Mission FAQs

-Who is considered an ISS crew member?
+Who is considered an International Space Station crew member?

 What is a private astronaut mission?